Ira Kurzban: Professional honors

 Kurzban was the first recipient of the Tobias Simon Pro Bono Award, presented by the Chief Justice of the Florida Supreme Court.
 He is also the recipient of the Lawyers of the Americas Award for his work on behalf of human rights in the Americas given by the University of Miami, The Jack Wasserman Award for excellence in federal litigation and the Edith Lowenstein Memorial Award for excellence in the advancement of immigration law given by the American Immigration Lawyers Association, and the Carol King Award for his effort in immigration law given by the National Lawyers Guild.

 In 1986, Kurzban was selected by Newsweek magazine in their commemorative issue on the 100th anniversary of the Statue of Liberty, as one of 100 American heroes for his work on behalf of immigrants.
 He was also selected by Esquire Magazine as part of America's New Leadership Class.
 Kurzban has also been named to Who's Who in America, Who's Who in American Law, and Who's Who in the World.
 He was also called a "legend in the field" and listed among the world's most highly regarded individuals in the International Who's Who of Corporate Immigration Lawyers.
 In 2020, he received the Leonard J. Theberge Award for Private International Law given by the American Bar Association for his work in immigration and international law.

-Kurzban served as president (1987–88) of the American Immigration Lawyers Association and has also served as the association's general counsel.
+Kurzban served as president (1987–88) of the American Immigration Lawyers Association (AILA) and has also served as the association's general counsel.

+In June 2023, AILA honored Ira Kurzban with the Robert E. Juceam Founders Award, which is given from time to time to the person or entity having the most substantial impact on the field of immigration law or policy.